What Is Food Addiction?

 When a person continues to compulsively eat these foods, the brain adjusts to the excess dopamine by making less of it and/or reducing the ability of cells in the reward circuit to respond to it.
 This reduces the high that the person feels compared to the high felt when first eating these foods—an effect known as “tolerance.”
 One then eats more of the food, trying to achieve the same dopamine high.
 It can also cause less pleasure to be accessed from other things once enjoyed, like social activities.

-What happens to the brain when consuming addictive foods?
+What happens when consuming addictive substances?

 Food addiction is just like drug and alcohol addiction.
 Addiction means the body has become chemically dependent on one or more substances and needs these substances to function “normally”.
 So when we are talking about a specific food as potentially being a substance of abuse we are saying that the body has become dependent on a particular food or eating behavior.
 The most common addictive foods are foods high in sugar, flour, fat, grains and salt or some combination of these.
 The most common addictive eating behaviors are bingeing, purging and volume eating.
 Food Addiction is a chronic and progressive disease characterized by our seeking the foods or food behaviors we are addicted to, eating/doing them compulsively and having a great deal of difficulty controlling these urges despite harmful consequences.